 Composite Bonding / VeneersBook online now

-Composite bonding is quite a modern way to restore teeth, either for cosmetic reasons, or to build up tooth structure that has been lost.
-It involves bonding a tooth coloured resin material to existing teeth to reshape them or improve their colour.
+Composite bonding is quite a modern way to restore teeth, either for cosmetic reasons or to build-up tooth structure that has been lost.
+It involves bonding a tooth-coloured composite resin material to existing teeth to reshape them or improve their colour.
 It is a very conservative type of treatment as it is not destructive to the tooth tissue.

-Here at Smile Chic, we bond on very strongly the resin material, polish it up, and this will last for many years.
+Here at Smile Chic, we bond the resin material very strongly and polish it up, and this will last for many years.
 Composite bonding is appropriate for pretty much every patient.

-Any little imperfection can be improved with composite bonding.
-Large gaps between teeth and badly broken down teeth can be built up again with this very conservative treatment.
+Any little imperfection can be improved by getting dental veneers or composite bonding.
+Large gaps between teeth, chipped teeth and damaged teeth can be built up again with this very conservative treatment.

 We can then use a perfectly matched colour of composite to improve the tooth’s appearance.

-The only people that we generally don’t recommend bonding to are heavy smokers.
-This is because smoking can stain up the bonding over time.
+The only people to whom we generally don’t recommend composite bonding are heavy smokers.
+This is because smoking can stain up the composite bonding over time.
 We are always happy to treat smokers and will happily discuss smoking cessation programmes with them but for those who want to continue smoking we usually recommend veneers instead of bonding.
 These stain less.
 This does not apply to vaping.
 People who vape can have bonding done without any problem.